 Student Health Insurance

 All undergraduate and graduate students are required to have medical insurance coverage.
 The Student Health Insurance premium is automatically billed to the student's account each semester.
-Students insured by another health insurance plan that covers them for emergency and on emergency illness and injury in the Wheaton area must complete and submit an online waiver annually if they do not want to be enrolled on the Wheaton College Student Health Plan.
+Students insured by another health insurance plan that covers them for primary and emergency illness and injury in the Wheaton area must complete and submit an online waiver annually if they do not want to be enrolled on the Wheaton College Student Health Plan.
 Students must complete this on line waiver before the deadline annually in the fall.
 An outline of the health insurance requirements and online waiver may be accessed at http://www.wheaton.edu/Student-Life/Student-Care/Student-Health-Insurance.
 Wheaton College does not own nor operate this insurance product.
 Please contact Gallagher Koster at 855-275-3700 with any questions.

 All international students are required to carry the Student Health Insurance Plan for themselves and their families.

-For students with learning and/or physical challenges, as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
+For students with learning, physical and/or mental health challenges, as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
 A student must formally notify the College of his/her disability, either at the time of admission or before the accommodation is requested.
 Requirements include a formal medical or educational evaluation by a physician or licensed learning specialist, a description of what specific accommodations have been offered in the past, and a list of needs and services that will be requested from Wheaton College.
 The Academic and Disability Services Coordinator is available to assist students with any concerns/questions they may have with regard to their individual challenge(s).
 Contact the Office of Academic and Disability Services for further information (630.752.5674).

 Counseling is provided by the Director of Graduate Student Services, International Student Advisor, the College Chaplain, faculty advisors, and the College Counseling Center.
 Provisions of the Family Rights and Privacy Act of 1974 are observed in the use of records for counseling.